 “…actually, the thing that I like most and at which I am best, is simply traveling, and documenting my travels in order to share them with friends.
 If this counts as a line of work, then I can be more dedicated and more excellent at it than anybody else.” (…原来我最喜欢最擅长的却只是旅行，然后再把旅行记录和朋友分享。如果这算一种职业，我能做得比任何人都要敬业和出色。)

 So what went wrong here?

 I think here’s probably what happened.
-Some publishers approached XP and told him: Listen, we’re going to grab a bunch of your blog entries and articles and turn them into a book real quick.
+Some publishers approached Xiaopeng and told him: Listen, we’re going to grab a bunch of your blog entries and articles and turn them into a book real quick.
 We’re going to need you to add a few lines to each one, just to patch them all together!
-Oh, and your persona should be a sort of “guru” for all the Chinese readers who have never traveled outside of a travel group, you dig?
+Oh, and your persona should be a kind of “guru” for all the Chinese readers who have never traveled, you dig?

 But no more of this stuff.

 Xiaopeng’s feat of backpacking around China and Europe is negligible.
 His storytelling is generally weighed down by a lack of content, but his writing style is pretty good sometimes.
 There isn’t much in terms of observations and insights in this book.

 If you want to read about a Chinese backpacker’s experience of China and Europe, you could give this one a try.